-Maine Gov. Plans to Block Medicaid Expansion Despite Statewide Vote
+Maine Governor Plans to Block Medicaid Expansion Despite Statewide Vote

-On Tuesday, voters in Maine approved a ballot measure to expand Medicaid under the Affordable Care Act, a move opposed by Gov. Paul LePage, who has five times vetoed legislation to cover 70,000 Mainers living at 138 percent of the poverty level.
+On Tuesday, voters in Maine approved a ballot measure to expand Medicaid under the Affordable Care Act, a move opposed by Governor Paul LePage, who has, five times, vetoed legislation to cover 70,000 Mainers living at 138 percent of the poverty level.

 On Wednesday, LePage essentially said he didn’t care about the will of the people.
 The Republican, who has previously praised President Trump’s authoritarian streak, put out a statement following the measure’s overwhelming approval that said he would not implement the expansion until certain conditions are met.

-“My administration will not implement Medicaid expansion until it has been fully funded by the Legislature at the levels DHHS has calculated, and I will not support increasing taxes on Maine families, raiding the rainy day fund or reducing services to our elderly or disabled,” LePage said.
+“My administration will not implement Medicaid expansion until it has been fully funded by the Legislature at the levels DHHS has calculated, and I will not support increasing taxes on Maine families, raiding the rainy-day fund, or reducing services to our elderly or disabled,” LePage said.

 Leaders of the campaign for the initiative immediately said LePage was acting beyond the scope of his power.
 “The governor cannot ignore the law or the Constitution of Maine,” spokesman David Farmer told the Press Herald.
 “Simply put, the governor does not have veto power of citizen’s initiatives and he cannot ignore the law.”